neuschaefer/reform-handbook/src/source/linux.rst

 The letters and dashes at the beginning describe the **file mode bits** of the file or directory.
 A "d" at the beginning signifies a directory.
 The following 9 letters are three triplets describing "user" (owner), "group", and "all" **permissions**, in that order. "r" means read, "w" write and "x" execute.
 An "x" on a file means that this is an "executable", a program that can be run, or in the case of a directory, that it can be entered.

-The first occurence of a username in each row is the **owner** of the file or directory.
+The first occurrence of a username in each row is the **owner** of the file or directory.
 The first triplet of mode bits on ``notes.txt`` tells you that you, the owner, can read and write but not execute this file (after all, it is just a text file).

-The second occurence of ``kim`` names the group ``kim``, not the user.
+The second occurrence of ``kim`` names the group ``kim``, not the user.
 When you create a new user, the system also creates a group with the same name and only you as a member.
 You could add other users to your group to share files with them, for example.
 The second triplet of mode bits, ``r--``, tells you that members of this group can only read your file, not change it.

 Lastly, the third mode triplet (``r--`` in this example) says that any other user logged into your system can read this file.